Sustainable travel is the future of tourism.

 5. Support activities that are kind to animals

-Most of us know that riding elephants is a no-no, nor is visiting and taking pictures with tigers in temples in Thailand because the tigers are drugged to keep them tamed.
+Most of us know that riding elephants is a no-no, so is visiting and taking pictures with tigers because the tigers are drugged to keep them tamed.

-Speaking of which, there are alternative locations for whale shark watching.
-Donsol in Sorsogon and Leyte are places where you can see them in selected months.
+There are alternative locations for whale shark watching, which are eco-friendly.
+Donsol in Sorsogon and Leyte are places where you can see them in the wild on selected months as they pass thru following their migration movement.

 Here’s our list of easy sustainable tips for Filipino travelers.
 Do you have more sustainable travel tips you can share with fellow Filipinos? 🙂